exonum/exonum-doc/src/architecture/transactions.md

 !!! summary "Trivia"
     Presently, the order of inclusion of transactions into a proposal is determined by the transaction hash.
 An honest validator takes transactions with the smallest hashes when building a proposal.
-This behavior shouldn't be relied upon; it is likely to change in the future.
+This behavior shouldn’t be relied upon; it is likely to change in the future.

 The transaction is executed with `execute` during the